 With that said, MKX is an evolution of the series that it so desperately needs.
 Longevity that’s smart and isn’t bloated content, more online features, and the variants are hopefully here to stay.
 This is one of the best fighting games of the decade.

 Kollector’s Edition: For $90 more you can receive a special box, Scorpion statue, the Kombat Pass, and a Scorpion skin.
 The statue is made by a sculptor Coarse and the skin is of the statue.
 It’s beautifully made and well worth it for collector’s.
 It also comes with a certificate of authenticity.

-While there haven’t been really any heavy hitting fighting games like Mortal Kombat or Street Fighter (a new Street Fighter anyways) there were a lot of great lesser known fighters this year.
+While there haven’t been really any heavy-hitting fighting games like Mortal Kombat or Street Fighter (a new Street Fighter anyway) there were a lot of great lesser-known fighters this year.

 It shouldn’t surprise anyone that SSB won this year.
 While the other fighters are great they are more of what we have seen from those franchises already.
 SSB continues to improve on the already loved formula with more characters and tons of recognizable content that re-ignites memories from our childhood and past and nothing can top that feeling.